rbarbera/functional-reactive-programming-swift/manuscript/concepts.md

   The closure returns a class object that conforms the **Disposable** protocol.
 A disposable is a reference object that allows the operation disposing whenever we need it.
 For example if we want to cancel an import operation because something unexpected happened.

-**Using a pipe**: If our *operation* cannot be encapsulated so that we can define it when the signal is initialized we can use `pipe()`.
+**Using a pipe**: If our *operation* cannot be encapsulated so that we can not define it when the signal is initialized we can use `pipe()`.
 With pipe we create an an *Observer* and a *Signal*.
 As in the previous example the observer behaves as a sink that forwards the events to the signal.
 Observers are typically kept as private in terms of visibility and only the signals are exposed.
 That way you create a private scope where you can control the signal from.
-The example presented in `intro_signal.swift` conforms that pattern.

-## Signal Producer

-As we can imagine from its name, these components "produce signals".
-The easiest way to understand a signal producer is thinking on it as a signal that gets executed when we specify it.
-Signal producers encapsulate operations that are executed when we call a method in the producer, `start()`.

-From now I'll refer to **Signals** when I talk about producers or signals in general.
-Explained concepts and operators are valid for both of them.

-#### Creating a Signal Producer
+//TODO

+### Creating SignalProducers (ReactiveCocoa)

 Producers can be initialized on several ways depending on your requirements.
 The available options are listed below: